TimK00/Class-App/week8/README.md

-# Module 7 - UI/UX improvements
+# Module 8 - more security features and update user

-Making adjustments to file structure as well as improving front-end design
+Does not function - issue with server key/cert.